 Where it gets a little complicated is when you think about how you tend to fly.
 Do you fly alone, or as part of a club or business?

 There are two elements to registration: The first is registering as a pilot.
 This is free and requires you to sit an online test (we have seen the beta and it requires a good basic understanding of the UK drone regulations and how to apply them).
-Successful completion of the test will result in you being issued with a “Flyer ID”.
+Successful completion of the test (which took me about 5 minutes) will result in you being issued with a “Flyer ID”.
 A Flyer ID is valid for three years.

 With your Flyer ID you then need to be associated with an Operator.
 The Operator is the person, business or organisation responsible for the aircraft.